CircuitData/CircuitData-Language/README.md

 As described in the [Open Trade Transfer Package](https://github.com/elmatica/Open-Trade-Transfer-Package) project, a file can contain an element called `custom`.
 This element is where you place description of colors, materials or additional elements.
 Custom objects are always listed in an array.

 ### Colors
 Describing colors is part of the OTTP project, and needs no `circuitdata` element.
+Read more at [Open Trade Transfer Package](https://github.com/elmatica/Open-Trade-Transfer-Package#colors)
 **Example:**
 ```
 ...